 The primary responsibility of the family support program is to help ensure that all families are met with ample guidance throughout their Lakeside experience.
 We hope to serve as a liaison between families and the school in the areas listed below.
 We aim to promote inclusion, ensuring that all families can fully participate in the life of the school which leads to heightened student success.
-Some of the services offered through the family support program include:
+Some of the services offered through the family support program include but are not limited to:

-- Advocacy, resources, and community referrals for all Lakeside families. - Crisis support for immediate concerns/needs. - Consultation for family transitions that may impact your student (divorce, homelessness, etc.). - Transportation needs. - Translation services (繁體中文, かずにず, Español, Tieáng Vieāt, etc.).
+- Advocacy, resources, and community referrals for all Lakeside families. - Crisis support for immediate concerns/needs. - Consultation for family transitions that may impact your student (divorce, homelessness, etc.). - Transportation needs. - Translation and interpreter services (繁體中文, かずだ, Español, Tieáng Vieāt and more).